 From the Executive’s Perspective

-From the perspective of an executive, an executive employment contract should cover a number of points, often which are up for negotiation:
+From the perspective of an executive, an executive employment contract should cover several points, often which are up for negotiation:

-An executive employment typically provides a guaranteed term of employment, often a fixed term contract with mutual early termination clauses, with and without cause.
-This way the executive and the business understand the terms of the relationship if anything changes in the future.
+Executive employment typically provides a guaranteed term of employment, often a fixed-term contract with mutual early termination clauses, with and without cause.
+This way, the executive and the business understand the terms of the relationship if anything changes in the future.

 A C-level or senior executive considering entering into an executive agreement could try to negotiate a signing bonus, being paid upfront.
-Bonuses typically include a 15-25% immediate payment of annual cash pay, and sometimes 10-30% vesting of options, stock or other equity.
+Bonuses typically include a 15-25% immediate payment of annual cash payments and sometimes a 10-30% vesting of options, stock, or other equity.

 If the executive is a new hire, relocation assistance should be considered.
-This should typically cover temporary living, moving expenses, losses on home sale, etc. The agreement should also cover expense payments for the executive’s education and advancement as this can lead to direct company benefits, making the hire more valuable.
+This should typically cover temporary living, moving expenses, losses on a home sale, etc. The agreement should also cover expense payments for the executive’s education and advancement, which can lead to direct company benefits, making the hire more valuable.
 Additionally, reimbursement of business travel expenses and everyday expenses should be considered.

 4. Non-competes and NDAs

-Non-disclosure agreements can be used by the business to protect their existing and future trade secrets.
+Non-disclosure agreements can be used by businesses to protect their and future trade secrets.
 However, NDAs should not affect the executive’s prior knowledge or connections.
-Non-compete agreements may also be used but they cannot prevent the executive from leaving or put a strain on their career growth.
+Non-compete agreements may also be used but cannot prevent the executive from leaving or strain their career growth.

 Severance terms should be highly negotiated to cover the executive against the company’s normal right to terminate without cause and against the executive violating any non-compete clauses on termination.
 Duration depends on the position, but further severance terms should be considered, such as continuing health benefits and bonuses.
-Severance terms should also provide some cost and deterrent against termination of an executive that has invested substantial career time in taking the position.
+Severance terms should also provide some cost and deterrent against the termination of an executive that has invested substantial career time in taking the position.